gldeng/universe/core_en.md

 ### Six: Unified Definition of Observer Dimensions and Classicalization Efficiency

-- Observer dimensions are determined by classicalization ability, i.e., the efficiency of transforming quantum information into classical knowledge
+- Observer dimension is determined by classicalization ability, i.e., the efficiency of converting quantum information into classical knowledge
-- The dimension value is a function of the ratio between classical knowledge and classical entropy
+- The dimension value is a function of the ratio of classical knowledge to classical entropy
 - Classicalization efficiency coefficient $`(k_i)`$ represents the classicalization ability in different observation domains
 - Weight coefficient $`(w_i)`$ reflects the importance of different domains in the overall dimension

 #### Observer Structure

-The observer consists of three core components:
+Observers consist of three core components:

 $`\mathcal{O} = \{\mathcal{C}_{\mathcal{O}}, \mathcal{Q}_{\mathcal{O}}, K_C^{\mathcal{O}}\}`$

-Where:
+where:
-- $`\mathcal{C}_{\mathcal{O}}`$ is the observer's specific classicalization operator (ability to transform quantum possibilities into definite knowledge)
+- $`\mathcal{C}_{\mathcal{O}}`$ is the observer-specific classicalization operator (the ability to transform quantum possibilities into definite knowledge)
-- $`\mathcal{Q}_{\mathcal{O}}`$ is the observer's specific quantization operator (ability to transform classical knowledge back into quantum possibilities)
+- $`\mathcal{Q}_{\mathcal{O}}`$ is the observer-specific quantization operator (the ability to transform classical knowledge back into quantum possibilities)
 - $`K_C^{\mathcal{O}}`$ is the observer's classical knowledge base

 Single domain dimension: